What kind of activities can a child do in the kitchen? You may have observed…

 Subscribe to my newsletter and receive information about my courses, this blog and freebies including the First Lesson of the Montessori Parenting course!

-I hope you have enjoyed the video.
+I took you on a tour in my bathroom.
+It was in on my FB page.
 If you want to watch it, here the replay on fb.

 Now, here my quick fix for the questions above: